fenos/Notifynder/README.md

 #### Build multiple notifications ####

-The `Loop` method iterate the aguments passed as `Collection` it permit you to built your multinotifications data to send in few readable lines.
+The `Loop` method iterate the aguments passed as one `Collection` or `array`.
+It permit you to built your multi-notifications data to send in few readable lines.
+Every thing inside the closure is like a `foreach` of the data passed.

 ~~~